 Now, you will need to create a button that will make the popup visible.
 On your Visual Builder, go to the top and click on the “Contact” button settings, where you will set your custom link.

-Keep in mind that any button or link that point to your custom Popup ID is your Popup trigger, which means that clicking that button makes that popup visible (aka triggering the popup).
+Keep in mind that any button or link that points to your custom Popup ID is your Popup trigger, which means that clicking that button makes that popup visible (aka triggering the popup).